 Moving from the Pakistani business environment to the American market requires cultural adaptation.
 From customer expectations to legal frameworks, Pakistani entrepreneurs often face challenges in aligning with U.S. business norms.

-Consulting professionals who understand both markets can help with this transition and improve the business’s success.
+Consulting professionals who know both markets can help with this transition and improve the business’s success.

 Building Credibility

 Setting up a new business in the U.S. takes time and effort.
 Pakistani investors must show that their investment enterprise is genuine and sustainable.
-Strong business plans, strategic marketing and excellent customer service help build credibility with both customers and immigration officials.
+Solid business plans, strategic marketing, and excellent customer service help build credibility with customers and immigration officials.

 Logistical Challenges